llalegg/rd-tasks/replit.md

 - July 11, 2025.
 Removed status indicator from Task Detail Panel header and removed border outline from top bar
 - July 11, 2025.
 Made Task Detail Panel header transparent and changed panel background to #1C1C1B with #292928 border
 - July 11, 2025.
 Updated toast message padding to have 16px spacing from left side to content
+- July 11, 2025.
+Fixed toast content alignment to start from left with proper 16px spacing and full width layout
 ```

 ## User Preferences